muratk3n/thirdwave/en/2019/08/marx.md

 (BTW: what kind of moron thinks machines do not add value to industrial production?
-This is key in today's inequality debate, and Toffler's waves -another recovered Marxist-.
-Note: Toffler is huge in China, the supposedly "communist" nation)
+This is key in today's inequality debate, and Toffler's waves, a recovered Marxist)

 Now whether there is revolution or not is beside the point.
 The truth of the matter is Marx's reasoning and path toward it was completely